franciscovinicios/ignite-desafio-reactjs-criando-um-hook-de-carrinho-de-compras/README.md

 </div>

 <h3 align="center">
-    Application where your main objective is to refactor a page to list movies according to genre
+   Application where your main purpose is to create a hook.g shopping cart hook
 </h3>

 <h4 align="center">